Understanding the oncogenic roles of JAK-STAT signaling and STAT5B in T cell and myeloid malignancies

 We are also interested in the cross-talk between JAK-STAT pathway hyperactivation and aberrant DNA damage responses in MaTCL.
 This is particularly relevant in the T cell prolymphocytic leukemia (T-PLL) disease subtype, where gain-of-function STAT5B mutations significantly co-occur with loss-of-function mutations in ATM, an important DNA damage repair mediator.
 T-PLL patient samples show increased levels of oxidative stress and DNA damage, and up to 70% of patients harbor mutations within the JAK-STAT pathway.
 Therefore, we are examining the cooperation between hyperactive JAK-STAT signaling and dysregulated DNA damage responses, with the goal of identifying potential synthetically lethal drug targets or novel combination therapies.

-Biomarkers for predicting disease burden and prognosis in MPN
+Prognostic markers for predicting disease burden and prognosis in MPN

 Polycythemia vera (PV), a subtype of myeloproliferative neoplasm (MPN), is a blood disease characterized by an increase in the levels of red blood cells, as well as white blood cells and platelets.
 95% of PV patients harbor the activating JAK2V617F mutation, heavily implicating the JAK-STAT pathway in this disease.
 Thromboembolic events (blood clots) are the major cause of morbidity and mortality in MPN patients, however the molecular mechanisms determining increased risk or incidence of thrombosis in patients remains incompletely understood, and is a currently unmet clinical need.
-We are therefore using cell lines and mouse models to explore molecular variances in order to define new biomarkers that can be used to stratify patients at higher risk of thrombosis and worse prognosis.
+We are therefore using cell lines and mouse models to explore molecular variances in order to define new potential prognostic markers that can be used to stratify patients at higher risk of thrombosis and worse prognosis.

 Heidi Neubauer undertook her doctoral studies in 2012 in biochemistry at the University of Adelaide, Australia, under the supervision of Prof. Stuart Pitson.
 Her PhD work, based at the Centre for Cancer Biology in Adelaide, focused on identifying mechanisms of cellular transformation and novel functions of oncogenic proteins.
 After graduating, Dr. Neubauer chose to further develop her expertise in biochemistry and cancer biology by joining the laboratory of Prof. Richard Moriggl in 2017 as a postdoctoral fellow at the University of Veterinary Medicine, Vienna.
 Here, her research explores oncogenic mechanisms of the JAK-STAT core cancer pathway, particularly in mature T cell leukemia/lymphoma and myeloproliferative neoplasms.
 Dr. Neubauer is the recipient of several awards including a Vetmeduni Vienna ‘Young Scientist of the Year’ Award (2019), the Royal Adelaide Hospital Medical Staff Society Research Prize (2016), and the ‘David Walsh Prize’ of the Australia and New Zealand Society for Cell and Developmental Biology (2015).